-The new sign on the McGrath Highway side of the building exceeds the height limit.
+The new revised sign on the McGrath Highway side of the building no longer exceeds the height limit and therefore a variance is no longer required.
 The signs on the side of the building exceed the height limit although one sign was grandfathered and the other was inadvertently approved as part of the 2007/8 Special Permit with Site Plan Review.